DarrylDJohnson/Weather/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
-Please first read the [issue guidelines](https://github.com/DarrylDJohnson/Weather/issues) and search for existing and closed issues.
+Please first review the [issue page](https://github.com/DarrylDJohnson/Weather/issues) and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/DarrylDJohnson/Weather/issues/new).

 ## Creators